Fupete/lets-do-some-3d/README.md

 #### _Ideas I want to explore, eventually ;-)_

 ##### New ones to explore
-- Leapmotion and Threejs, what could be so damn different from programming in Processing three years ago...
+- Leapmotion and Threejs, what could be so damn different from programming in Processing three years ago... update / found: [http://jaanga.github.io/gestification-r3/](http://jaanga.github.io/gestification-r3/)
 - Character design/control for our [Teller&k](https://tellerk.com)'s' "art puppets" and drawings...
 Do I need Blender too?
 Yeah.
 - Machine learning and three js?
 - Responsive touchable UI opportunities...
 Oh I would love to see them